-"While tech companies and startups are primarily responsible for South Boston's renaissance, we are watching to see what happens when their leases are up for renewal," Cassidy Turley said.
+"While tech companies and startups are primarily responsible for South Boston's renaissance, we are watching to see what happens when their leases are up for renewal," Cassidy Turley said in a statement.
 "The Seaport may no longer be the affordable option it was even just 18 months ago."